 We good on the motivational triad?
 All that is to say is that we’re dealing with our primal instincts here.
 Aaaand guess who noticed the other night while making dinner that the fresh peas she’d bought came from . . .
 Guatemala!
-(That would be me.)
+(The answer is me.)

-Let’s move on to my second theory for buying foreign-born legumes: Detachment.
-There are myriad reasons why people can be detached from environmental issues.
-A lack of education or understanding of their own impact.
+Let’s move on to my second theory for doing shit like buying foreign-born legumes: DETACHMENT.
+There are myriad reasons why people can be detached from environmental issues: A lack of education or understanding of their own impact.
 An occupation with more immediate needs (say, making rent and feeding your kids).
 Or just plain ol’ denial.

-(Ironically, I think the word “environmental” can be disconnecting, and would like to re-brand the whole thing.
-I’d mentioned that in my Earth Day pitch.)
+(Ironically, I think the word “environmental” itself can be disconnecting, and would like to re-brand the whole dang thing.
+I’d mentioned that in my Earth Day pitch at the office.)

 My “detachment” theory also covers the “IBGYBG” mentality — “I’ll be gone, you’ll be gone.”
 The Urban Dictionary defines IBGYBG as “what douchebag hedge fund managers say to each other when they create an investment mechanism that makes both of them rich while fucking the American public.”
 This is also popular among CEOs of big, wasteful corporations.
 “I’ll retire with my pension and stock, and let the next guy sort it out.”

-Which segues into my third basic reason people buy a few ounces of yogurt in a single-use plastic container with a separate single-use plastic section for the half-ounce of sugary fruit glop, rather than, say, purchasing a large container that holds multiple servings of yogurt and then getting a piece of actual fruit:
+Which segues into my third basic reason people do crap like buying a few ounces of yogurt in a single-use plastic container with a separate single-use plastic section for the half-ounce of sugary fruit glop, rather than, say, purchasing a large container that holds multiple servings of yogurt and then getting a piece of actual fruit: